 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This arcanepunk fantasy is a paperback edition that was published by Orbit on April 7, 2015 and has 368 pages.
+arcanepunk fantasy that was published by Orbit on April 7, 2015 and has 368 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Blood Rights, Flesh and Blood, Bad Blood, Out for Blood, Last Blood, House of the Rising Sun, City of Eternal Night

 Third and last in the Crescent City arcanepunk fantasy series and revolving around Augustine Robelais, the fae Guardian of New Orleans in 2068.

 It’s a lesson in why betrayal doesn’t work, why politicians are the scum of the earth…and that your karma will catch up with you.
 Bwa-ha-ha… Now, helping others is a whole ‘nother thing.

 I had thought Garden of Dreams & Desires was third-person subjective (from Augustine’s point-of-view), but I suspect it’s more third-person omniscient since we do get a glimpse into the heads of some of the other characters.
 Now and again.
 It’s a surface-ness that is consistent with how shallow the story is.
 Shallow you may ask, as you want to scream with frustration at the power-mad moves made by the bad guys in this?
 But Painter has made them so stupidly bad with so little finesse that…yeah…shallow.